IBM/EEL-agentic-ai-bootcamp/docs/labs/lab2.md

     cd ../wealth-advisor-agent
     ```

-1. You have already setup the virtual environemt and created the `config.toml`.
+1. You have already setup the virtual environment and created the `config.toml`.
 Copy the `config.toml` to the `wealth-advisor-agent` directory to use the same credentials.

     ```
     cp ../risk-assessment-agent/config.toml .